MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/WindowsProcess/WindowsProcess.md

 ### ProcessCount

-The number of instances of the given process that are currently running.
+The number of instances of the given process that are running.

 ```
 Type: System.Int32